Gum Disease Treatment in Palm Desert, CA

 - A calcium channel blocker

-Periodontists are qualified dentists who have an additional three years of education and specialized training in the prevention, diagnosis and treatment of gum disease.
-They also perform dental implant surgery and cosmetic periodontal procedures.
+A periodontist is a gum specialist who has an additional three years of education and specialized training in the prevention, diagnosis and treatment of gum disease.
+They also perform dental implant surgery and cosmetic periodontic treatment.
 Your periodontist will work closely with your dentist to manage your oral health.

 Gum disease is considered a "silent" disease because pain does not always accompany warning signs.
 See your dentist if you experience: